 Jason covered his nose with a sleeve.
-“It’s . . . different,” he said, loud enough for Kerflue to hear.
+“It’s . . . different,” he said, loud enough for Charles to hear.

 The Red Tower lord had a knowing look.
 “Yes, it seems to grow worse every day.
-The First King built for us Silver Walls that illuminate the night, as no stone can, and the Secondborn showed their gratitude by building around it a city of killers, whores, and thieves.”
+The First King built for us a castle that illuminates the night like the moon, and mankind showed its gratitude by building around it a city of killers, whores, and thieves.”

 Jason grimaced.
 “If only we showed more concern for the Common plight,” he said suggestively.
-Kerflue didn’t respond.
+Charles didn’t respond.

 Jason spotted open latrines overflowing with murk that he could smell from a distance.
 “Has my father at least tried to clear any of the refuse?” he said through his sleeve.

-Kerflue seemed to relish the jab at his rival official.
-“Much as I concur with you, my lord, it should be said that a drought enflames the Midlands.
+Charles seemed to relish the jab at his rival official.
+“Much as I concur with you, my lord, it should be said that a drought inflames the Midlands.
 Bread is costly even for lords.”